 Personal property values are assessed January 1 of every year and are self reported by property owners to assessors using prescribed state forms.
-The completed personal property return can be submitted begining January 1 however, must be filed, or post marked, with the assessors no later than May 15.
+The completed personal property return can be submitted begining January 1 however, must be filed, or post marked, with the assessor no later than May 15.

 Metered mail will not be accepted as a post mark verification.